Computer Audition: From Task-Specific Machine Learning to Foundation Models: Audio foundation models

-For our purposes, we only consider \emph{autoregressive} models -- models which can create sequences of outputs on an element-by-element nature.
-This captures most foundation models that are available today.
 Specifically, these models are tasked with generating a sequence of outputs $S = (\pmb{x}_1, ..., \pmb{x}_c)$, where $c$ is the \emph{context length} supported by a particular architecture and $\pmb{x}_{*}$ are multidimensional vectors.
 In the context of \acp{LLM}, $\pmb{x}_{*}$ are typically referred to as ``tokens''\footnote{While there is not a direct mapping to audio or vision data, we will nevertheless stick with this term as it is widely encountered in the literature. } -- vectors representing subword units.
 Once predicted, tokens can be decoded back to a textual representation that is presented to the user.
 This formulation allows for extensive generalisation capabilities, as contemporary \acp{LLM} can process inputs with hundreds of thousands, or even millions, of tokens.
+Similarly, in the case of \mbox{\acp{FM}}, tokens include both the subword units of the task description and the encoded audio units of the audio input.

-Seen in this light, a foundation model is a function $f(\cdot)$ which approximates a probability distribution $p(\pmb{x}_{n}|{\pmb{x}_1},\pmb{x}_2...,\pmb{x}_{n-1})$. $f(\cdot)$ must be evaluated at each step of the training process.
+Seen in this light, a foundation model{\emph{Tier-2} {\ac{FM}}} is a function $f(\cdot)$ which approximates a probability distribution $p(\pmb{x}_{n}|{\pmb{x}_1},\pmb{x}_2...,\pmb{x}_{n-1})$. $f(\cdot)$ must be evaluated at each step of the training process.
 Sampling, or decoding\footnote{Here, as is often done in the literature, we use decoding to denote the selection of the best candidate $\pmb{x}_n$, \emph{not} the inverse transformation of tokens into text.}, can then proceed depending on the strategy of choice (e.\,g., greedy decoding will select the token with the highest probability).
 Sampling stops either once a fixed output length is reached or when an \ac{EOS} token is predicted.

 This autoregressive nature of most foundation models allows for a lot of flexibility on the types of inputs and outputs that a model can handle.
 On the input side, tokens represent subword units for text-only \acp{FM}; for multimodal \acp{FM}, tokens also encode other kinds of inputs.
 Moreover, the generation of tokens can be initiated from a particular sequence (what is generally referred to as \emph{prompting}).
 In this case, the \ac{FM} will condition its generation process on those given inputs, and thus procure an output sequence that matches the intent of the input.